 The best current information on transmission in both homes and schools suggests that transmission from child to child, and from child to adult, is very low indeed.

 Adults can transmit the virus to children, although children (above 1 year old) usually experience mild or very mild symptoms.
-Cases of complications in children have recently emerged in Europe and the USA but they are still considered to be very rare.

 Adult-to-adult transmission, where there are no safety measures in place, is relatively high.

-Any adult can experience a Severe Case of Covid-19.
+Any adult can experience a severe case of Covid-19.
 Severity depends on the viral load.
 Some underlying medical conditions can inhibit the immune response, leading to a higher chance of a severe reaction.

 The school will hold this information and only share it with authorities if requested to do so.

 Masks reduce the number of water droplets entering the environment from people exhaling.
 Masks also prevent the wearer from touching their nose or mouth and therefore reduce the chance of transmission.
 They provide a good level of protection when worn by 80+% of the community.

 Therefore, Staff, Students and Parents must wear a mask at all times when on campus.
 Masks must completely cover the nose and mouth, be appropriately tight and be put on before entering the campus.

 Masks should not be removed for speaking, singing, coughing etc. Any activity that involves expelling water particles without a mask is prohibited.
 This includes smoking, which is not permitted on campus anyway, and spitting – including brushing teeth.

 Masks must be fit for purpose and designed as masks (not headscarfs or bandanas).
 They may be patterned but should be school-appropriate and not distracting, rude or otherwise unbecoming of the Wellington community.